solana-labs/solana/docs/src/cli/index.md

 To interact with a Solana cluster, we will use its command-line interface, also known as the CLI.
-We use the command-line because it is the first place the Solana core team deploys new functionality.
+We use the command-line because it is the first place the Anza core team deploys new functionality.
 The command-line interface is not necessarily the easiest to use, but it provides the most direct, flexible, and secure access to your Solana accounts.